 The user journey in the app starts with planning a journey.
 By entering a destination (and origin – if different from the current location) the user will be presented with a range of travel options, including multi-modal options.
 Beside each travel option will be a personalised price tailored to that user and the number of rewards points available for choosing each option.
 The price shown will reflect the user’s status and entitlements such as concessionary travel passes, railcards, student discounts etc.

-When the user has decided which travel option they want to take, they can pay for their chosen journey within the app via a standard card payment form or by a stored account balance (ewallet).
-They then get their token (be that a ticket, a code, a booking confirmation) for their journey and their rewards points added to their account.
-Rewards points can then be redeemed against future travel bookings within the app or at local independent retailers across the Tactran region who have signed up to the rewards scheme.
+When the user has decided which travel option they want to take, they can get all the details, costs etc for their chosen journey within the app.
+We are also piloting rewards as part of the Dundee and Angus College app.
+This is currently being finalised but we intend for users to collect points which can then be redeemed against prize draws or at local independent retailers across the Tactran region who have signed up to the rewards scheme.

 Overviews of the three pilots